Great War Island: Geography

 The Great War Island is generally triangular in shape and covers an area of 2.11 km2.
 It is low, for the most part marshy and often flooded by the Danube.
 The main physical feature on the island is the canal of Veliki Galijaš.
 It is a remnant of the canal around which the sediments formed the opriginall barrier island which later joined into one.
 In time, the canal was cut off from the Danube and effectively turned into a lake, with an area of 0.24 km2 and the major natural bird and fish spawning area on the island.
 Next to it was a smaller wetland, Mali Galijaš, which was also and excellent natural spawning ground.
 However, during drought years the lake drains completely causing damage to the closed eco-system centered around it.
 Veliki Galijaš was revitalized later, but Mali Galijaš was completely covered with overgrowth.
-Currently some two-thirds of the island are used as a nature reserve for 196 bird species, many of which are endangered.
+Currently some two-thirds of the island is used as a nature reserve for 196 bird species, many of which are endangered.
 One of Belgrade's beaches, Lido, is located on the northern tip of the island.

 Geologically, the island is a Quaternary formation which formed at the mouth of two large rivers.
 Developed around several "pillars" (areas where sedimentation began), the island is a formation which changes and grows all the time (geo-dynamically active terrain).
 Only since the 1960s, it grew by some 0.4 km2, or fifth of its 2020's size.
 Sediments are being brought even by the underground water.
 Because of the sedimentation, occasional drainage and removal of the silt from the northern tip of the island is necessary, as otherwise it would make a land connection to the bank of the Danube.